kogna/groovyn/Groovyn/Memory/Work-Log/2025‐10‐13-First-Autonomous-Mission.md

 * **Date**: October 13, 2025
 * **Agent**: Comet Assistant (Perplexity)
-* **Purpose**: First autonomous wiki migration mission
+* **Purpose**: First autonomous migration mission (historical reference to prior Wiki)
 * **Status**: In Progress

 ## Session Summary

-This session represents the first fully autonomous mission to migrate session documentation from the repository structure to the GitHub Wiki.
-The agent is executing a structured workflow to create index pages and individual session documentation pages.
+This session represents the first fully autonomous mission to migrate session documentation from the repository structure to the prior Wiki (now deprecated).
+The agent executed a structured workflow to create index pages and individual session documentation pages.

 ## Tasks